Table of Contents

 Types of Allergies:

-Food allergy is a reaction against the allergy-causing foods by the immune system.
-Food intolerance is a lesser serious condition that does not involve the immune system.
+Food allergy is a reaction against allergy-causing foods by the immune system.
+Food intolerance is a less serious condition that does not involve the immune system.
 It is just a reaction to the food consumed.
 Children below three years have a lot of food allergies in general.

 Children gradually outgrow their allergies with age as they develop into adults.
 Food allergies result in some serious risks like asthma.
-Asthma and food allergy come together.
+Asthma and food allergies come together.
 They both together make the symptoms severe.
-The age factor also adds to the frequencies of allergies.
+The age factor also adds to the frequency of allergies.

 Food allergy also causes a stern reaction, such as atopic dermatitis.
 Early detection of allergens can help in being protective.
 Some are given epinephrine and some in rare cases use the benefits of allergen immunotherapy.
-Most of the allergies develop at an early age; some develop in later life.
-Children are prone to allergies as said, and next comes to the women in terms of susceptibility.
+Most allergies develop at an early age; some develop in later life.
+Children are prone to allergies as said, and next comes women in terms of susceptibility.

 Diagnosis of a food allergy:

 When taken to a doctor, the doctor questions the medical history and checks for an elimination diet.
-Elimination diet checks for the food that is causing adverse effects.
+An elimination diet checks for the food that is causing adverse effects.
 Small effects or intermediate allergens are checked for by skin prick tests.

 Symptoms of Drug Allergy

-Symptoms include swelling in the face, rashes on the skin, itching, breathlessness, lung damage and fatigue, syncope, and sometimes anaphylactic, hives, etc. A drug allergy more likely develops with more dosage and more exposure.
+Symptoms include swelling in the face, rashes on the skin, itching, breathlessness, lung damage and fatigue, syncope, and sometimes anaphylactic, hives, etc. A drug allergy is more likely to develop with more dosage and more exposure.
 Immediate reactions are caused by IgE antibodies and delayed reactions are carried by T cell response by the immune system.

 Insect Stings Allergy:

-The allergy is developed in the form of a swelling, which is limited and goes after a couple of days.
-An immediate allergy that shows a greater swelling for more than 3 to 4 days may lead to serious problems if stung near airways.
-Whereas an immediate reaction appears up to 2 hrs after the stung.
+The allergy develops in the form of swelling, which is limited and goes away after a couple of days.
+An immediate allergy that shows a greater swelling for more than 3 to 4 days may lead to serious problems if stung near the airways.
+Whereas an immediate reaction appears up to 2 hours after the sting.
 It is dangerous if it does not subside within three days or more.

 Signs and Symptoms of Insect Sting Allergy:

-Signs of this kind of allergy are redness and itchiness in the skin, swelling in the infected area, intense diarrhea, nausea, vomitings, dizziness, bowel and stomach issues, skin rashes, drop in blood pressure, unconsciousness, and also sometimes cardiac arrests.
+Signs of this kind of allergy are redness and itchiness in the skin, swelling in the infected area, intense diarrhea, nausea, vomiting, dizziness, bowel and stomach issues, skin rashes, drop in blood pressure, unconsciousness, and also sometimes cardiac arrests.
 The major complications may end up in death sometimes.
-About 2 percent of all allergies are mild and show many signs than skin allergy.
+About 2 percent of all allergies are mild and show more signs than skin allergies.

-Wheezing, trouble in breathing, anxiety, restlessness, rapid pulse, etc. are seen alongside.
-The sting is usually removed within 30 secs to avoid further infection.
+Wheezing, trouble breathing, anxiety, restlessness, rapid pulse, etc. are seen alongside.
+The sting is usually removed within 30 seconds to avoid further infection.

 Diagnosis of Insect Sting Allergy:

-Diagnosis procedures start with clear information of the bee or wasp bite, place of a sting in detail.
+Diagnosis procedures start with clear information about the bee or wasp bite, and the place of the sting in detail.
 Skin tests and blood tests are done if there are symptoms other than skin rashes or swelling.
-The intradermal skin test is a precise test than the skin prick test.
+The intradermal skin test is a more precise test than the skin prick test.
 A little venom is introduced slightly under the skin for allergy.
 This is done to test for allergic reactions.
-Within 15mins, the reactions develop.
+Within 15 minutes, the reactions develop.
 If both the intradermal test and skin prick test are negative, then a blood test is done further.